 Most if Aethelred’s men were arrested.
 Aethelred somehow managed to flee the battle scene when he sensed that he might be captured and humiliated.

 The news of the defeat of Aethelred spread like wild fire.
 There was merriment every where in the small kingdoms of the region.
 The foursome along with the Elite Brigade on reaching the Royal hill fort got a thunderous welcome from the people of Caledonia for whom they were life savers.
+King Albert hugged Prince Jerome and seemed to be eternally indebted to the heroes from Artois.

 To be continued….